 Course structure.
 Weekly didactic meetings will focus on selected topics in evidence-based treatment of children and adolescents.
-Third and fourth year students are required to attend didactic meetings.
-For fifth year (and beyond) students, didactic meetings are voluntary.
-Weekly group supervision meetings will focus on case presentations and practice of skills related to the didactic topic of the week.
-Group supervision meetings will be conducted in English and Spanish.
-All students must attend group supervision meetings.
+Weekly supervision meetings will focus on student case presentations and provision of supervision in a group format by peers and the instructor.
+Third and fourth year students are required to attend class.
+For fifth year (and beyond) students, attendance is voluntary.

 Grades.
 Course grades will be based on class attendance and participation, including case presentations.
+Please note that all identifying information from your case should be de-identified for this class.